Prediction and mitigation of mutation threats to COVID-19 vaccines and antibody therapies: Introduction

 However, the general population's safety concerns are the major factors that hinder the rapid approval of vaccines and antibody therapies.
 A major potential challenge is an antibody-dependent enhancement, in which the binding of a virus to suboptimal antibodies enhances its entry into host cells.
 All vaccine and antibody therapeutic developments are currently based on the reference viral genome reported on January 5, 2020 \cite{wu2020new}.
 SARS-CoV-2 belongs to the coronaviridae family and the Nidovirales order, which has been shown to have a genetic proofreading mechanism regulated by non-structure protein 14 (NSP14) in synergy with NSP12, i.e., RNA-dependent RNA polymerase (RdRp) \cite{sevajol2014insights,ferron2018structural}.
 Therefore, SARS-CoV-2 has a higher fidelity in its transcription and replication process than other single-stranded RNA viruses, such as the flu virus and HIV.
 Even though the S protein of SARS-CoV-2 has been undergoing many mutations, as reported in \cite{wang2020decoding, wang2020decoding0}.
-As of September 30, a total of 1811 mutations on the S protein has been detected on 63556 complete SARS-CoV-2 genome sequences.
-Therefore, it is of paramount importance to establish a reliable computational paradigm to predict and mitigate the impact of SARS-CoV-2 mutations on vaccines and antibody therapies.
+As of { January 20, 2021}, a total of { 5,003 unique} mutations on the S protein has been detected on { 203,346} complete SARS-CoV-2 genome sequences. {Among them, 462 mutations were on the receptor-binding domain (RBD), the most popular targets for antibodies and vaccines.} Therefore, it is of paramount importance to establish a reliable paradigm to predict and mitigate the impact of SARS-CoV-2 mutations on vaccines and antibody therapies.
 Moreover, the efficacy of a given COVID-19 vaccine depends on many factors, including SARS-CoV-2 biological properties associated with the vaccine, mutation impacts, vaccination schedule (dose and frequency), idiosyncratic response, assorted factors such as ethnicity, age, gender, or genetic predisposition.
 The effect of COVID-19 vaccination also depends on the fraction of the population who accept vaccines.
 It is essentially unknown at this moment how these factors will unfold for COVID-19 vaccines.